 - 1 cup Greek Yogurt Note 1

-- 2 tbsp Mild American mustard Note 2
+- 2 tablespoon Mild American mustard Note 2

 - 2 cloves garlic skin peel and end cut off

-- Add garlic, salt and pepper to the food processor bowl with the dice blade, blitz for 2-3 seconds
+- Blitz: add garlic, salt and pepper to the food processor bowl with the dice blade, blitz for 2-3 seconds.

-- Dollop in Greek Yogurt and mustard, blitz for 2-3 seconds to combine
+- Yogurt: dollop in Greek Yogurt and mustard, blitz for 2-3 seconds to combine.

-- Sauce makes 1 cup and will last 7-10 days in the fridge.
-It is not suitable to freeze
+- Serve: sauce makes 1 cup and will last 7-10 days in the fridge.
+It is not suitable to freeze.

-- Note 1 You can use full fat or low fat Greek Yogurt.
+- Note 1 Greek yogurt: you can use full fat or low fat Greek Yogurt.
 I am using full fat, I find its consistency a little bit thicker than the low fat version.

 - Note 2 Mustard: This is a liquid (not powder) mustard from the supermarket.
 You can use any plain yellow mustard.
 Hot American mustard might be too hot, so if you want to use that you can add more yogurt.
 I have not tried it with wholegrain mustard.